kuzivashe/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6. Write a function that draws a straight line in the terminal. use only _putchar to print.
 7. Write a function that draws a diagonal line on the terminal.
 8. Write a function that prints a square, followed by a new line.You can only use _putchar.
 Where size is the size of the square.
+9. Write a program that prints numbers ffrom 0 to 100, followed by a new  line.
+But for multiple of 3 print Fizz instead of the number and for the multiples of 5 print buzz.
+For numbeers that a multiples of both 3 and 5, print FizzBuzz.